Conspiracy theories surge following the assassination attempt on Trump

 For Trump’s supporters, the attack fits into a long-running narrative they have about the former president: that dark and evil forces are out to get him.
 For a significant number of supporters, Trump’s narrow escape from death was nothing less than divine intervention.

-“God protected President Trump '' Senator Marco Rubio postedon X. Multiple users including Trump’s former head of White House Faith-Based office posted an image of Jesus over Trump’s shoulder.
+“God protected President Trump,'' Sen. Marco Rubio posted on X. Multiple users posted an image of Jesus over Trump’s shoulder.

 The information that has emerged has done little to keep conspiratorial narratives from flourishing.
 The alleged shooter, a 20-year-old Pennsylvania man, was a registered Republican.
 Campaign finance records show he once donated $15 to Democrats.
 Authorities have yet to identify a motive and say that he probably acted alone.

-On one small, extremist web forum, the personal information of people falsely accused of being the shooter, along with names of their family members were posted, raising fears that ordinary people would be harassed and threatened with violence.
+On one small, extremist web forum, the personal information of people falsely accused of being the shooter, along with names of their family members, was posted, raising fears that ordinary people would be harassed and threatened with violence.
 Purported addresses, phone numbers and other information about Crooks and his family were also quickly posted online once his identity was released.

-The attempted assassination raises tension further in an already tense political environment as political violence and harassment has become more common in the past decade.
+The attempted assassination raises tension further in an already tense political environment as political violence and harassment have become more common in the past decade.

 “I'm hopeful that this moment will remind people and create more of an inhibition on the most violent rhetoric,” Suri said.